Mekari Qontak

 On-Premises

-Refers to software installed and running on a specific computer or server rather than on the internet.
+When software is on a specific computer or server, not the internet.

 On-Premises CRM

-A CRM system is installed and runs on a specific computer or server rather than on the internet.
+A CRM system on a particular computer or server, not the internet.

 Open-Source CRM